 The Association is also constituted to create and provide services and activities which its membership shall consider important to fulfilling the experience of being a student attending the University of California, Davis.

-In 1915, students at the University Farm created a student association known as the Associated Students of the University Farm to enhance the quality of student life on campus by providing social and entertainment functions and some student services.
+In 1915, students at the University Farm created a student association known as the Associated Students of the University Farm to enhance the quality of student life on campus by providing socializing and entertaining programs, as well as student services.

-In 1933, members of the Association voted in favor of non-voluntary membership fees to finance the activities promoted by the Association.
-After World War II, with returning veterans enrolling under the GI Bill at various institutions across the nation, Davis experienced a greater increase in student population, which was met with the promotion of more academic programs.
+In 1933, members of the Association voted in favor of non-voluntary membership fees to finance the Association’s programs.
+After World War II, with returning veterans enrolling under the GI Bill at various institutions across the nation, Davis experienced an influx of students, which was met with additional academic programs.

-In 1955, the first floor of the Memorial Union was constructed.
-And in 1959, the Regents of the University of California designated Davis as a general campus; the student association amended its constitution and bylaws and the Associated Students of the University of California, Davis (ASUCD) came into existence.
-During this time, Executive Committee composed of students, alumni, faculty members, and staff directed the various activities of ASUCD.
-While under this structure, ASUCD began operating the campus bookstore, the soda fountain, a student store, and began Intercollegiate Athletics and campus publications.
+In 1955, the first floor of the Memorial Union was constructed, and in 1959, the Regents of the University of California designated Davis as a general campus.
+The student association amended its constitution and bylaws and the Associated Students of the University of California, Davis (ASUCD) came into being.
+During this time, the Executive Committee consisted of students, alumni, and faculty members; and staff directed the various activities of ASUCD.
+Under this structure, ASUCD began operating the campus bookstore, the soda fountain, and a student store; and initiated Intercollegiate Athletics and campus publications.

-In the early 1960s, the Memorial Union developed student-oriented programs and with the increase in student fees, the University began to provide some service relinquished by ASUCD such as the bookstore and other commercial services.
-By 1965, significant changes in the operations of ASUCD had occurred.
-A change in the constitution reorganized the old Executive Committee into the all-student Legislative Assembly.
+In the early 1960s, the Memorial Union began developing student-oriented programs.
+Students fees were substantially increased, and as a result, ASUCD relinquished services such as the bookstore to the University.
+A change in the ASUCD constitution reorganized the old Executive Committee into the all-student Legislative Assembly.
 ASUCD transferred administrative supervision of the UCD Bookstore to the Campus Administration in 1966.
-With the campus expansion, completion of the Memorial Union, and the growth of student body, ASUCD began to create new activities and services to meet the needs of students.

 In 1971, the constitution was again changed, the government restructured to parallel the federal system with the Senate (Legislative), President and Vice President (Executive), and the Student Relations Council (Judicial).
 The career staff was reorganized to report only to ASUCD executive officers.
 Within the next year, the UC System wide Administration recognized all ASUC’s as official campus units.
 ASUCD Stall shares the dual roles of constituent organization and a campus unit to this day.